19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Material Properties/Silvered Property.md

 *Lore:*
-*'Silvering' uses a bit of silver and Mythril alloyed with steel, making the metal much lighter, stronger, and able to be enchanted.
-It was supposedly discovered by ancient Elven smiths, and is sometimes referred to as Elven.*
+*'Silvering' uses a bit of silver and Mythril alloyed with steel, making the metal much lighter, without sacrificing strength.
+It also becomes capable of holding enchantments.
+It was supposedly discovered by ancient Elven smiths.
+Weapons and armor of this style are sometimes referred to as Elven.*